nicklutsko/nicklutsko.github.io/_posts/2020-03-25-Does-Climate-Sensitivity-Maximize.md

 | <a href="https://www.nature.com/articles/s41561-019-0310-1">Schneider et al. (2019)</a> | 8K  | 305K | Two-box/LES model |
 | <a href="https://journals.ametsoc.org/doi/10.1175/JCLI-D-19-0682.1?mobileUi=0">Romps (2020)</a> | 5.5K   | 310K |   DAM RCE model |

-<p><a href="https://www.nature.com/articles/s41561-019-0310-1">Caballero and Huber (2013)</a> found a climate sensitivity maximum at around 299K in simulations of the Paleogene, but this could be due to the way they set-up their model to make it match the Paleogene period.
+<p><a href="https://www.nature.com/articles/s41561-019-0310-1">Caballero and Huber (2013)</a> found a climate sensitivity maximum at a lower global-mean temperature of 299K in simulations of the Paleogene, but this could be due to the way they set-up their model to make it match the Paleogene period.
 There is also some evidence from <a href="https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1002/2016GL069243">paleoclimate data </a> of higher climate sensitivity in warmer climates.
 And in an early study, <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2005JD005776">Hansen et al. (2005)</a> found a jump in climate sensitivity at 8xCO\(_2\).</p>

 (Please let me know about other studies I've missed.
 Also, note that the temperatures of maximum ECS mean different things in these studies: some are global-means and some are representative tropical values from RCE simulations.)

 <p>These maxima seem to be caused by minima in climate feedbacks, rather than by peaks in radiative forcing.
-The radiative forcing from doubling CO\(_2\) increases at higher and higher CO\(_2\) concentrations, but doesn't seem to have a maximum in this temperature range:</p>
+The radiative forcing from doubling CO\(_2\) increases at higher and higher CO\(_2\) concentrations, but doesn't have a maximum in this temperature range:</p>

 <img src="http://nicklutsko.github.io/notes/images/Romps_figure.png" alt="Romps sensitivity" style="position:absolute; left:100px; width:708px;height:240px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />